Safe (1995 film): Release

 The film had its world premiere at the Sundance Film Festival on January 25, 1995.
 There were reports of people walking out of the theater because they didn't understand the movie.
 Vachon has said that critics at the premiere were mixed about the film, but by the end of the decade many had come around to it and placed the film among the decade's best.

+In May of 1995, it played at the 48th Cannes Film Festival in the Directors' Fortnight section.

 Sony Pictures Classics acquired distribution rights to the film and released the film in a limited release on June 23, 1995.